headzoo/dbsample/README.md

       --skip-lock-tables      Disable locking tables on read.
       --skip-add-drop-table   Disable adding DROP TABLE statements.
       --extended-insert       Use multiple-row INSERT syntax that include several VALUES lists.
+      --rename-database=DUMP-NAME
+                              Use this database name in the dump.

 Args:
   <database>  Name of the database to dump.